toradex/moses/clients/python/docs/DevicesApi.md

 # **container_getprocesses**
 > list[Process] container_getprocesses(device_id, container_id)

-return processes running in container
+Get processes running in container

-returns a list of processes running in the specified container
+Return a list of processes running in the specified container on a device

 ### Example